This one to three-day itinerary suggests some of the best eats of the Bay of Islands.

 Connecting with Māori culture and Aotearoa’s most important historical site at the Waitangi Treaty Grounds is as immersive as it is enlightening and one not to be missed.
 While there, head to Whare Waka Café for a casual indoor/outdoor dining experience that celebrates ingredients from the region and offers a modern twist on some Māori-inspired dishes.
 Another brilliant option for lunch is Charlotte’s Kitchen.
 Set right on the end of Paihia Wharf, the water views are captivating and the menu offers a mouth-watering selection, you’ll easily slip into ‘island time’ here.

 If you’re a fan of craft beer then head just out of town to Phathouse Brewery and Bar.
-Open from 3pm, you can take a seat at the bar and sample some of the many brews they have on the go, or book a brewery tour and delve deep into the world of hops and malt.
+Open from 3pm Thursday to Sunday, you can take a seat at the bar and sample some of the many brews they have on the go, or enquire about a brewery tour and delve deep into the world of hops and malt.
 Owners Rob and Caroline will often be there to share their passion for great tasting brews and swap stories with fellow craft beer lovers.
 It’s a great spot for an afternoon bevvy.
 If you’re keen to check out more of Northland’s wine and spirit scene, then you’ll find a huge selection at Bad Habits in the heart of Paihia.
 This hybrid bar, deli, and liquor store has all the vibe and probably the largest local selection in the region.

 Evening